cisco/mindmeld/source/blueprints/overview.rst

 Quick Start
 -----------

 Depending on which blueprint you choose to run, this Quick Start should take between five and fifteen minutes to complete.
+You can use either use the :ref:`cli` or a Python shell to set up the blueprint.

 1. Download
 ^^^^^^^^^^^

+Type the following commands to download and set up the blueprint application of your choice.
+Use the appropriate blueprint name as the value of the bp_name variable (either `banking_assistant`, `hr_assistant`, `food_ordering`, `home_assistant`, `video_assistant`, or `kwik_e_mart`).
+In these examples, we specify the Food Ordering blueprint.

 Using CLI: use the command `mindmeld blueprint [bp_name]` to retrieve the blueprint.